tobiasgerstenberg/eye_tracking_causality/README.md

 This repository contains materials of the project Eye-tracking Causality.
 Please contact [me](mailto:tger@mit.edu)  in case you have any questions.

-Here is a quick description of what you can find in the different folders.

 ## Figures ##

 This folder contains all the figures from the paper plus additional figures.